Trace Completion API

 Field Type Required Description

-max_iteration int No Depth of system Span tracing, default is 30, unit: layers
+max_iteration int No Depth of system span tracing, default 30, unit: layers

-network_delay_us int No Time span for network Span tracing, default is 3000000, unit: microseconds
+network_delay_us int No Time span for network span tracing, default 3000000, unit: microseconds

-• The ancestor Spans of X, until the first ancestor Span that is not service a is found, for example, in SkyWalking, it is the first ancestor Span of type Exit
+• Ancestor spans of X, until the first ancestor span that does not belong to service a is found.
+For example, in SkyWalking, this is the first ancestor span of type Exit.

-• The descendant Spans of X, each branch until the first descendant Span that is not service a is found, for example, in SkyWalking, it is the first descendant Span of type Entry for each branch
+• Descendant spans of X, for each sub-branch until the first descendant span that does not belong to service a is found.
+For example, in SkyWalking, this is the first descendant span of type Entry for each sub-branch.

-The purpose of carrying these Spans in the request is to inform DeepFlow to complete around Span X and reconstruct the parent-child relationships of all Spans in the returned result with the ancestors and descendants of X as boundaries.
-The specific parameters required for each app_span are as follows:
+The purpose of carrying these spans in the request is to tell DeepFlow to complete the call chain centered on span X, and to reconstruct the parent-child relationships of all spans in the returned result using X’s ancestors and descendants as boundaries.
+The parameters required for each app_span are as follows:

 Field Type Required Description

-span_kind int Yes Span type of the application Span, same meaning as in OpenTelemetry, optional values: 0: unspecified, 1: internal, 2: server, 3: client, 4: producer, 5: consumer
+span_kind int Yes Span type of the application span, same meaning as in OpenTelemetry.
+Options: 0: unspecified, 1: internal, 2: server, 3: client, 4: producer, 5: consumer

 {